Justin-Bento/portfolio-site/src/content/projects/project-6.md

 - Type of Work: Volunteering
 - Time frame: Periodic Check-ins
-- Link To Github: None
+- Link To Github: Outsourced Development for Application.
 - Link To Demo: [https://thelifelinecanada.ca/lifeline-app/](https://thelifelinecanada.ca/lifeline-app/)
 - Project Role: Researcher, Designer, Collaborator
 - Project Duration: Aug 2021 – Nov 2023
 - Project Status: In Development
-- Team Size: 2
+- Team Size: 1
-- Target Audience: Canadians affected by mental health issues
+- Target Audience: Canadians affected by mental health issues.
-- Challenges: Limited mobile development experience, outsourced coding
+- Challenges: Limited experience with mobile development, and the project scope was too extensive for an individual.
-- Outcome: Established app foundation; ongoing development by external team
+- Outcome: Established the mobile application foundation for design and content organization on mobile displays.

 ## Objectives